gurdiga/xo-failed/README.md

 TODO:
 -----

-* it’s not a template, it’s a subform
 * static/with options/with suggestions
-* bind templates templates to options
-* inintExtensible templates
-* hede options on click outside
+* hide options on click outside
-* move testing_framework.js to a separate repo? copy-on-write?

 Causality